chocoholics/exceptional/README.md

 ## Exceptional
-This is an elegant way to handle exceptions in Laravel apps
+This is an elegant way to handle exceptions in Laravel apps.

 ## Security Vulnerabilities